Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 No, the Democrats voted against the wild spending for the next two to four years with Trump in office starting in January.

-All right, well, and that was in Plan B, increasing the debt ceiling for the next two years.
+And that was in Plan B, increasing the debt ceiling for the next two years.

-the bipartisan agreement that was then shelved for new bill.
+That was plan A that Speaker Mike Johnson negotiated with Democrats, the bipartisan agreement that was then shelved for new bill.

 Take a look at that.

-I believe around 500 pages versus the 1 ,500 pages plus.
+The length of it was significantly less, I believe around 500 pages versus the 1,500 pages plus.

-On the floor, Oklahoma Congressman Tom Cole, Republican chair of the Appropriations Committee, had this to say about anyone voting against the bill.
+On the floor, Oklahoma Congressman Tom Cole, Republican, chair of the Appropriations Committee, had this to say about anyone voting against the bill.

 What my friends want to do, and they actually favor the amounts and what have you, there's been no change in that regard, ends that.